Edgewood Water System

 Size and Number of Connections

 The system is located in the community of Edgewood, within RDCK Electoral Area K. Edgewood is on the west side of Lower Arrow Lake off of Highway 6 between Nakusp and Vernon.

 The Edgewood water system derives source water from two new wells drilled in 2017 that are located off Eagle Crescent.

 The system includes a 600,000 litre insulated bolted steel storage tank.

 The system includes 3,147 metres of PVC, steel, and asbestos-concrete mainlines, as well as 2,060 metres of copper service connection lines.
-Recent asbestos cement pipe sample testing indicates that the distribution system should be replaced soon.
+Recent asbestos cement pipe sample testing indicates that asbestos cement pipe should be replaced soon.